You can customize the visual display and functionality of the Editor, Live Editor, and Debugger using Editor/Debugger preferences.

 Automatically delete backup files when the Editor closes directs MATLAB to delete the backup file when you close the source file in the Editor.

-Select the naming convention you want MATLAB to use for autosave files.
+Select the naming convention that you want MATLAB to use for autosave files.
 For example:

 Source file directories specifies that you want backup files stored in the same folder as the files being edited.